bruel-gabrielsson/TopologyLayer/README.md

 Compilation uses python's `setuptools` module.

-To complile:
+To complile (from TopologyLayer home directory):
 ```bash
 source activate toplayer
 python setup.py install --record files.txt
 ```
-You should now have the module available in your environment.
+You should now have the package available in your environment.
+You can run the above command any time you modify the source code, and the package on your path should update.

 To delete all installed files (from TopologyLayer home directory):
 ```bash